 Anyone who suffers frequent bruising without an apparent cause should consult a doctor.

 Anthocyanidins: Natural plant anthocyanidins or PCOs are a group of components found in dark skinned fruits.
-Scientists sudying these particular plant derrivatives have focused much of their work around the role they play in helping to support collagen.
+Scientists studying these particular plant derivatives have focused much of their work around the role they play in helping to support collagen.
 Collagen is the most abundant protein in the body – it is the protein that forms connective fibres in tissues such as skin, ligaments, cartilage and muscles.
 It is also required for the repair of blood vessels and bruises.
-The research shows that anthocyanidins can help to reinforce and preservecollagen in the body.
+The research shows that anthocyanidins can help to reinforce and preserve collagen in the body.

 With the anthocyandins ability to enhance the health of blood vessels, practitioners use them for any kind of vascular insufficiency including including bruises.